Élisabeth Vigée Le Brun: Marie Antoinette

+Later on, during the First Empire, she painted a posthumous portrait of the Queen ascending to heaven with two angels, alluding to the two children she had lost, and Louis XVI seated on two clouds.
+This painting was titled The Apotheosis of the Queen.
+It was displayed in the chapel of the Infirmerie Marie-Thérèse, rue Denfert-Rochereau, but vanished at some point in the 20th century.
+She also painted numerous other posthumous portraits of the Queen, and of King Louis XVI.

 Académie royale de peinture et de sculpture

 On 31 May 1783, Vigée Le Brun was received as a member of the Académie royale de peinture et de sculpture.
 She was one of only 15 women to be granted full membership in the Académie between 1648 and 1793.
 Her rival, Adélaïde Labille-Guiard, was admitted on the same day.
-Vigée Le Brun was initially refused on the grounds that her husband was an art dealer, but eventually the Académie was overruled by an order from Louis XVI because Marie Antoinette put considerable pressure on her husband on behalf of her portraitist.
-As her reception piece, Vigée Le Brun submitted an allegorical painting, Peace Bringing Back Abundance (La Paix ramenant l'Abondance), instead of a portrait.
-As a consequence, the Académie did not place her work within a standard category of painting—either history or portraiture.
-Vigée Le Brun's membership in the Académie dissolved after the French Revolution because female academicians were abolished.
+Vigée Le Brun was initially refused on the grounds that her husband was an art dealer, but eventually the Académie was overruled by an order from Louis XVI because Marie Antoinette put considerable pressure on the King on behalf of her portraitist.
+As her reception piece, Vigée Le Brun submitted an allegorical painting, Peace Bringing Back Abundance (La Paix ramenant l'Abondance), instead of a portrait, even though she was not asked for a reception piece.
+As a consequence, the Académie did not place her work within a standard category of painting — either history or portraiture.
+Vigée Le Brun's membership in the Académie was dissolved after the French Revolution because the category of female academicians was abolished.